Astray is a storytelling project about the world and the Earth.

 Humans have been moving about and telling stories for milennia.
 Story has the power to connect us, to soothe, to teach, to spur action, to effect change.
 Journey is all around us – both the physical and the metaphysical: we are cobbled together from it.

-But we need diverse voices.
-We need multiple narratives.
-We need to act as stewards of the places we visit, and we need to balance our observations and experiences with humility and deep listening.
+But we need to hear from everyone.
+We need to listen more.
+We need to act as stewards of the places we visit, and we need to balance our observations and experiences with humility.

 We need to talk about the histories that have shaped present-day places.
 We need to explore uncomfortable truths.
 We need to be aware that with the great privilege of being able to travel for pleasure comes great responsibility.